Indigenous peoples: Indigenous peoples and the environment

 Misconceptions about the historical relationship between Indigenous populations and their landbase has informed some Westerners view of California's "wild Eden", which may influence policy decisions about the "wilderness".
 Some academics assumed that the only pre-Colonial human interactions with nature were as "hunter-gatherers".
 Others say that the relationship was one of "calculated tempered use of nature as active agents of environmental change and stewardship".
 They argue that a view of "wilderness" as uninhabited nature has resulted in removal of Indigenous inhabitants to preserve "the wild", and that depriving the land of traditional Indigenous practices such as controlled burns, harvesting, and seed scattering has yielded dense understory shrubbery or tickets of young trees which are inhospitable to life.
 Recent studies indicate that Indigenous peoples used land sustainably, without causing substantial losses of biodiversity, for thousands of years.

 A goal is to ascertain an unbiased view of Indigenous practices of resource management.
 Historical literature, archaeological findings, ecological field studies, and Native Peoples' cultures show indications that Indigenous land management practices were largely successful in promoting habitat heterogeneity, increasing biodiversity, and maintaining certain vegetation types, sustaining human lives while conserving natural resources.

 Recently, it has come to light that the deforestation rate of Indonesian rainforests has been far greater than estimated.
 Such a rate could not have been the product of globalization as understood before; rather, it seemed that ordinary local people dependent on these forests for their livelihoods are in fact "joining distant corporations in creating uninhabitable landscapes."

 In eastern Penan, three categories of misrepresentation are noticeable: The Molong concept is purely a stewardship notion of resource management.
 Communities or individuals take ownership of specific trees, maintaining and harvesting from them sustainably over a long period of time.
 Some feel this practice has been romanticized in environmentalist writings.
 Landscape features and particularly their names in local languages provided geographical and historical information for Penan people; whereas in environmentalist accounts, it has turned into a spiritual practice where trees and rivers represent forest spirits that are sacred to the Penan people.
 A typical stereotype of some environmentalists' approach to ecological ethnography is to present Indigenous "knowledge" of nature as "valuable" to the outside world because of its hidden medicinal benefits.
 In reality, eastern Penan populations do not identify a medicinal stream of "knowledge".
 These misrepresentations in the "narrative" of Indigeneity and "value" of Indigenous knowledge might have been helpful for Penan's people in their struggle to protect their environment, but it might also have disastrous consequences.
 What happens if another case did not fit in this romantic narrative, or another Indigenous knowledge did not seem beneficial to the outside world.
 These people were being uprooted in the first place because their communities did not fit well with the state's system of values.

+At the 2024 United Nations Biodiversity Conference (COP16), Nations agreed to a new permanent body for Indigenous peoples, which will allow them to advise and offer their view at biodiversity COPs directly.